Welcome to the Algorithms for Computational Linguistics (ACL) Group!

 and try to scale them up for big-data in practice.

-We are also interested in the intersection of NLP
+We also work on the intersection of NLP

 with compiler theory and programming languages,